ajay6763/V2RhoT_gibbs/README.md

 # V2RhoT_gibbs
-Python scripts to converting seismic velocities to temperature and density based on Gibbs free energy minimization from Perple_X
+Python scripts to convert seismic velocities to temperature and density based on Gibbs free energy minimization from Perple_X